-- 1. They must have a minimum cumulative grade point average of 2.0 in all college work attempted (non traditional transfer students may be considered with a lower GPA on a case-by-case basis in order to determine their ability to be successful). - Students not meeting the minimum GPA requirement may be admitted if they hold an associate degree in a college transfer program from an accredited college and if they have not attempted any college coursework since completing the associate degree. - 3.
+- 1. They must have a minimum cumulative grade point average of 2.0 in all transferable college work attempted (non-traditional transfer students with greater than 45 quarter hours/30 semester hours of transferable work may be considered with a lower GPA on a case-by-case basis in order to determine their ability to be successful). - 2.
+Students not meeting the minimum GPA requirement may be admitted if they hold an associate degree in a college transfer program from an accredited college and if they have not attempted any college coursework since completing the associate degree. - 3.
 Students must be in good social and academic standing at their former institutions.
-Students who have been enrolled in Learning Support or other remedial work required for university admission while in attendance at other University System of Georgia institutions may be eligible to transfer to West Georgia provided they meet admission requirements stated above.
-Students who are currently in Learning Support at a University System school and ineligible to retest will be reviewed on a case-by-case basis in order to determine their ability to be successful.
+Students who have been away from high school for less than five years must have completed all RHSC deficiencies and/or Learning Support requirements prior to being admissible and show both English and math proficiency through course credit.
+Students who have been away from high school for greater than five years may prove proficiency in English, Reading, and Math either through Compass testing, valid SAT/ACT scores (less than seven years old), or completion of college coursework.
+Transfer students from an out-of-state institution may also prove proficiency via the COMPASS on a case by case basis.
 Please contact the Admissions Office for further policy details. - 4.
-Transfer students will be subject to high school College Preparatory Curriculum regulations unless they have earned a minimum of 45 quarter hours or 30 semester hours of transferable credit in the Core Curriculum and have a minimum 2.0 GPA on these hours. - 5.
 Admission acceptance by the Office of Admission does not guarantee admission to a specific program or department.